Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Confidential VMs Security in Practice

+\glspl{tee}' threat model implicitly considers different classes of physical adversaries.
+Passive physical attacks, such as cold-boot and offline DRAM analysis, are countered by full-memory encryption (TME-MK in TDX \cite{10.1145/3652597}, SME in SEV \cite{amd-sev-snp-whitepaper}).
+However, active bus interposition, as demonstrated by TEE.fail \cite{tee-fail} and \cite{batteringramsp26} at costs under \$1,000, remains explicitly out of scope per both Intel \cite{intel_tee_fail_reaction} and AMD \cite{amd_reaction} security advisories.
+The gap we address is therefore not that TEEs ignore physical access entirely, but that their attestation reports provide no evidence that the hosting environment is one where the excluded class of active physical attacks is physically prevented.

 Cloud providers are incentivized by their reputation not to misbehave and attempt physical attacks on their own data center.
-Our threat model, therefore, embraces the data center side of the cloud provider as an element of the \gls{tcb}, providing physical protection to the TEE host's chassis and issuing valid certificates to its \gls{tpm}s.
-From the perspective of the \gls{td} and verifier, the threat model is only strengthened, as in an ideal scenario, we gain additional confidence about the provider.
-If the \gls{vtpm} binding to \gls{td} is compromised, we fall back to the default \gls{td} threat model.
+Our threat model, therefore, embraces the data center side of the cloud provider as an element of the \gls{tcb}, providing physical protection to the \gls{tee} host's chassis and issuing valid certificates to its \glspl{tpm}.
+From the perspective of the \gls{cvm} and verifier, the threat model is only strengthened, as in an ideal scenario, we gain additional confidence about the provider.
+If the \gls{vtpm} binding to the \gls{cvm} is compromised, we fall back to the default \gls{tee} threat model.
 We further expand on the threat model in \Cref{sec:threat-model}.

-We note that while \gls{tdx} and \gls{sev}-\gls{snp} significantly raise the bar for host-based attacks, they inherently rely on the CPU vendor (Intel or AMD) for implementation correctness, firmware integrity, remote attestation, and provisioning of encryption keys.
+While \gls{tdx} and \gls{sev}-\gls{snp} significantly raise the bar for host-based attacks, they inherently rely on the CPU vendor (Intel or AMD) for implementation correctness, firmware integrity, remote attestation, and provisioning of encryption keys.
 Even though recent work has shown that the \gls{tee} threat model is not as strong as it is assumed to be for \gls{cvm} and missing some crucial \gls{tcb} information and their verifiability~\cite{eisoldt2025sokcloudyviewtrust}.